-For two, I see some “advanced” tacticians and practitioners who don’t do enough of it.
+For two, I see some “advanced” tacticians who don’t do enough FoF.
 Or maybe they’ve “had enough” of it.
-They did that, now its time to step back and let others do it while they set up training and run the class.
+They been there, did that – a long time ago – and now its time to step back and let others do it while they set up training and run the class.

 This is a mistake.
-When you no longer hone it, you lose the edge.
+When you no longer hone an edge it dulls.

 And three, I still work in a team environment.
-We have a habit, a tradition even, of having prospective members attend our training in order to assist us, while at the same time getting a sense of how things “work” in our group.
+We have a habit, a tradition even, of having prospective members attend our training in order to assist us, while at the same time getting a sense of how things “work” within our group.
 Very often, these folks are used as role players in FoF work.
-At times they end up in my classes, which are FoF heavy, both in hand-to-hand and firearms courses.
+At times they end up in my classes, which tend to be FoF heavy, both in hand-to-hand and firearms courses.

 So I take it as a point of pride, of integrity even, that when the prospects finally join the team, or when they are used for role playing in other training, to take the hits for them.

 Being willing to do what you ask others to do is so very important, and so very often lost after too many people feel they have “arrived.”
-That they have done “enough.”
+Or that they have done “enough.”

 I find this is still true today.